 Reviewers used to have lots of problems with the valve and cap, but CamelBak has recently redesigned that feature.
 This is a great bottle for rides (it’s also one of the narrowest insulated bottles we could find).

 Why you should buy: If you want an insulated bottle that works outside for under $20, grab the Podium Chill.

 This is only one of two bottles on our list that isn’t made with double-wall stainless steel for insulation.
 Like the CamelBak Podium Chill, Specialized’s plastic insulated bottle ($20) uses a BPA-free plastic insulating barrier to keep contents cold.
 This bottle also comes with a fantastic price point and doesn’t require unscrewing or opening any sort of cap.

 Why you should buy: If you want something that’s insulated, has an easy-squeeze feature, and will fit in a bike cage, get this Specialized bottle.

 Buyer’s Guide: How to Choose an Insulated Water Bottle

 Pick a water bottle with enough volume for all your activities.
 If you really love one particular insulated bottle, consider getting two sizes — one for daily use and one with more volume for longer trips or travel.
-(And also consider if the bottle you’ve chosen will work with a water filter or in your pack pocket if you know you’ll be taking it with you on the trail.)
+(Also consider if the bottle you’ve chosen will work with a water filter or in your pack pocket if you know you’ll be taking it with you on the trail.)

 Make sure the bottle you choose lists how long it keeps water (or other liquids) cold.
 The standard is 24 hours, but we’ve noticed in many of these bottles the contents will stay colder for longer.
 You’ll want to know how good the insulation is, especially if you live in a hotter climate.